What to Expect, and Why to Expect It - Understanding and Supporting Your Child's Mightier Journey

-Behavior change is hard.
-Even for adults, being able to recognize how we're feeling, know what to do in those intense moments of anger or anxiety, and actually act in a way that is appropriate and effective can be incredibly challenging.
-How often are we left red-faced, fuming, and regretting what we did or didn't say after an unfair interaction?
+Emotion regulation is tricky.
+Even for adults, it can be incredibly challenging to recognize how we're feeling, know what to do in those intense moments of anger or anxiety, and act in a way that is appropriate and effective.
+How often are we left red-faced, fuming, and regretting what we did or did not say after an unfair interaction?
 How often do we feel lost and paralyzed when we're afraid?
 These sorts of feelings and responses are typical.
 They are also the reason why, even though we might know how we are supposed to act, or that taking deep breaths or a walk can help us feel calmer and think more clearly, it is incredibly hard to remember to do so in the moment.

 This is why being able to identify emotions and know how to calm down is important, but isn't everything.
 There will still be those moments when our instincts take over and we cannot think our way into feeling better.
 We so often hear this phrase from our families who are just beginning to use Mightier: "He knows what to do.
 He's learned about deep breathing in counseling.
 He just can't do it when he actually needs to."

-Mightier is going to take a different approach in helping your child on the path toward improved emotional regulation.
+Mightier takes a different approach in helping your child on the path toward improved emotion regulation.
 While on the surface it might look like your child is merely building awareness around their heart rate and learning ways to cool down, there is something very important going on at a deeper level.
 Through play and practice, and lots of repetition, your child is slowly retraining their brain and body to respond in a new way to stressors.
 They are developing automaticity - the body's ability to automatically return to a state of calm without even having to think about it.

 Early Play - Setting the Stage for Automaticity

 Since Mightier is so much about practice, it's important that kids enjoy playing and are able to play regularly.
-To help with this, the first few weeks are going to be primarily about having fun, making observations, and experimenting with heart rate control.
+To help with this, the ideal focus in the first few weeks is primarily on having fun, making observations, and experimenting with heart rate control.
 Your child is figuring out how to play the games, learning about their heart rate, trying out new techniques to raise and lower their heart rate, and discovering that this is something within their power.
 They are taking ownership over this physiological response, and are having fun in the process.